sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Related Bug: [BUG] Favorite feature for meal #455

 ## Steps to follow:
-Pre-requisite: MP-Login-001
+Pre-requisite: MP-Favoritefeatureformeal-085
 1. From the navigation bar, click on "meal" to navigate to the meals page.
 2. Click on "My favorite" radio button to display only  meals in favorite category.
-Search  for any meal and Click on the heart icon to select a meal as a favorite.
-4. Confirm that only favorite meals with the red heart icons are displayed.
+3. Confirm that only favorite meals with the red heart icons are displayed.

 ## Expected Behavior: